Master of Laws: Types of LL.M. degrees

-The length of time it will take you to study an LLM program will depend on your mode of study.
-Most full-time on-campus courses take one academic year to complete, and this is a busy intensive year of study so students need to factor in the cost of not working while they study.
-Other students may complete their LLM program on a part-time basis over two years but increasingly courses are available online.
-These courses are aimed at those students already working and usually take between two and five years to complete.
+The length of time to study for an LL.M. program depends on the mode of study.
+Most full-time on-campus courses take one academic year to complete.
+Other students may complete their LL.M. program on a part-time basis over multiple years, and courses are increasingly available online.
+Part-time online courses can take between two and five years to complete.